edwberger/zenefria-dev/README.md

-# zenefria-dev
+# zenefria-dev -- a git repository by Ed B.
-not much at this time...

-Testing a github git repository.

-Checking mail delivery options.
+Checking mail delivery options from github to PSC.EDU.
-Looks like this might work OK.
+Looks like this might work.